thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/minikube-cluster-setup.md

 * TOC
 {:toc}

-This guide will help you to set up TBMQ in cluster mode using Minikube.
+This guide will help you set up TBMQ in cluster mode using Minikube.

 ## Prerequisites